What is an Ecommerce business?

 5. Market your eCommerce business

-SEO(Search Engine Optimization) is the best way is to get your website on the first page of the search engine.
+SEO(Search Engine Optimization) the best way is to get your website on the first page of the search engine.
 This strategy helps in increasing your site rank in Google search results.

 The SEO strategy helps in optimizing your website according to the search terms and attract traffic.
 The research phase in SEO includes keyword research and competitor search.